 But the very next morning on safari, I watched a herd of wildebeest stampede down the banks of the Mara River and snake their way across the water through a rising cloud of dust.
-In true National Geographic fashion, there was a soaring soundtrack playing in my head as I witnessed this sliver of a moment in the Great Migration, the annual movement of zebra, gazelle and wildebeest searching for new grazing grounds between the Mara and the Serengeti plains.
+In true National Geographic documentary fashion, there was a soaring soundtrack playing in my head as I witnessed this sliver of a moment in the Great Migration, also known as the annual movement of zebra, gazelle and wildebeest searching for new grazing grounds between the Mara and the Serengeti plains.

 Travel in Africa may be challenging at times, but moments like these remind me that it’s definitely worth the effort.